Bobby Bonds: Personal life

-His brother, Robert, won two gold medals in the hurdles at the high school track and field state finals in 1960, and was an NFL Draft pick in 1965.
-In 1964, he was a High School All-American in track & field, while also being named Southern California High School Athlete of the Year.
+His brother, Robert, won two gold medals in the hurdles at the high school track and field state finals in 1960, and was an NFL draft pick in 1965.
+In 1964, Bobby was a High School All-American in track & field, while also being named Southern California High School Athlete of the Year.
 His sister, Rosie, was a 1964 Olympic hurdler.

 On May 3, 1963, he married Patricia Howard.
-They had three sons: Barry went on to become one of the greatest major league players of all time, Rick and Bobby Jr. who played eleven years of pro ball but never made it to the major leagues.
+They had three sons: Barry went on to become one of the greatest major league players of all time, and Rick and Bobby Jr., who played eleven years of pro ball but never made it to the major leagues.

+Bonds had an addiction to alcohol that saw him join Alcoholics Anonymous after his career ended.

 Bonds died of complications from lung cancer and a brain tumor at age 57 in San Carlos, California.
 He is interred at Skylawn Memorial Park in San Mateo, California.